sitilge/propeller/README.md

 ## Features

-- Adapt an existing or new database with ease
+- Adapt an existing or a new database with ease
-- [CRUD] the tables, rows, and columns in an elegant interface
+- [CRUD] tables, rows, and columns in an elegant UI
-- Search & order the rows instantly
+- Search & order rows instantly
-- Customize columns to fit your needs - simple value, dropdown, editor, image, and more
+- Use built-in plugins (image, date, slug, text, ...)
+- Create a new custom plugin
-- Join tables to get the best of multiple sources
+- Join multiple tables & columns
 - Use the image gallery to manage your media files

 ## Installation